marttech26/GLOBAL-POWER-ANALYSIS/README.md

 - Linear Regression consistently performed well with low error metrics.
 - ARIMA model showed promise for time series forecasting.
 - Wind and solar energy offer diversification opportunities in the renewable energy mix.
+- We chose ARIMA model for its time series nature, since the data was a time series data.

 ## Conclusion

 The analysis underscores the importance of model selection and evaluation in predicting renewable energy production accurately.
-Linear Regression emerged as the most reliable model, emphasizing the need for further research to enhance forecasting accuracy.
+ARIMA emerged as the most reliable model, emphasizing the need for further research to enhance forecasting accuracy.

 ## Recommendations
 - Reduce Non-Renewable Dependency: Gradually shift towards sustainable energy sources to reduce reliance on non-renewables.